Karlend/metro-nord/README.md

-"Metrol theme in nord colors for Steam"
+Metro skin in nord colors for Steam